Dear Laurel,

 The baseboard can be a separate piece (or pieces); the baseboard can also be an extension of the lower rail, as shown in the graphic.

-Finally, is the shoe moulding, also known as a quarter-round.
+Finally, there is the shoe moulding, also known as a quarter-round.
 This is not an essential piece.
 I did have this in my old home.
 Neither my Bronxville apartment nor the Boston Apartment has a shoe moulding.

 She sent me a photo of a room similar to hers.